-Some argued that the Triangle Inequality (TI) has an advantage over WST as a test of 132 transitive preferences (Morrison, 1963): TI would not be violated by an errorless mixture of 133 perfectly transitive preference patterns.
-The Triangle Inequality (TI) is defined as follows: 134 1
+Some argued that the Triangle Inequality (TI) has an advantage over WST as a test of transitive preferences (Morrison, 1963): TI would not be violated by an errorless mixture of perfectly transitive preference patterns.
+The Triangle Inequality (TI) is defined as follows:

-$$\leq P(XY) + P(YZ) + P(ZX) \leq 2.$$
+141 $$1 \le p(XY) + p(YZ) + p(ZX) \le 2.$$

 Morrison (1963) argued that both TI and WST should be tested.
-136

-Regenwetter, Dana, and Davis-Stober (2011) developed a statistical test of TI and its 137 extension with more than 3 stimuli and declared that such analysis was "the currently most 138 complete solution to the Luce's challenge in the case of transitivity of binary preference."
-139 However, Birnbaum (2011, 2013) and Birnbaum and Wan (2020) noted that their methods 140 can fail to discriminate data that were generated from transitive or intransitive generating 141 models.
-142
+Regenwetter, Dana, and Davis-Stober (2011) developed a statistical test of TI and its extension with more than 3 stimuli and declared that such analysis was "the currently most complete solution to the [Luce's] challenge in the case of transitivity of binary preference."
+However, Birnbaum (2011, 2013) and Birnbaum and Wan (2020) noted that their methods can easily fail to discriminate data that were generated from transitive or intransitive generating models.

-The TI is not a diagnostic test of transitivity because it is possible for the TI to be 143 satisfied when transitivity should be rejected and it is possible for TI to be systematically 144 violated when data are generated from a transitive process.
-TI can be systematically violated 145 even when an individual has only one true preference pattern, if there are random errors of 146 responding.
-For example, suppose an individual has only a single true preference order, X 147 $\succ$ Y $\succ$ Z, and suppose that random errors occur in the XY and YZ choice problems 10% of 148 the time and 30% of the time in ZX choice problem: then P(XY)=0.9, P(YZ)=0.9, and 149 P(ZX) = 0.3, so their sum is 2.1, violating TI.
-150
+The TI is not a diagnostic test of transitivity because it is possible for the TI to be satisfied when transitivity should be rejected, and it is possible for TI to be systematically violated when data are generated from a transitive process.
+TI can be systematically violated even when an individual has only one true preference pattern, if there are random errors of responding.
+For example, suppose an individual has only a single true preference order, X $\succ Y \succ Z$ , and suppose that random errors occur in the XY and YZ choice problems 10% of the time, and suppose the error rate is 30% in the ZX choice problem: then p(XY) = 0.9, and p(XY) = 0.9, and p(XY) = 0.9, and p(XY) = 0.9, so their sum is 2.1, violating TI.3